 Then he started hemming and hawing with “maybe we shouldn’t leave the Middle East until we set up a Western-style democracy.”
 And then he sicc’d the Feds on Snowden, Assange and Manning when they blew the whistle on American air strikes targeting civilians and emergency first responders in Iraq.
 Eight years later, Trump is elected and Guantanamo Bay is still open.

 Trump won populist sympathy with claims of bringing jobs back to America and courted the religious right with a promise to overturn Roe v Wade.
 He did neither of those things.
+His Supreme Court appointees overturned Roe v Wade after a few years but Trump, as President, did not enact the direct dismissal that he alluded to.
 What he did do was host Saudi nobility at his DC hotel chain where they dropped hundreds of thousands of dollars.
 Jared Kushner received two billion dollars from the Saudi crown prince for a documentary that was never made.
 When an American journalist was murdered by the Saudi court, he ignored it.
 While outsourcing even more American labor needs overseas.

 Most Americans fell for one of those celebrity politicians or the other.
 And those who voted for either Trump or Obama were not rewarded for their trust.
 Both Obama and Trump stopped short of their campaign promises while claiming that their hearts were always (and remain) in the right place.